-The Afforestation Grant Scheme (AGS) is a funding programme designed to help establish 15,000 hectares of new forest between 2015 and 2020.
-Find out more about the fund, key dates and how to apply.
+The Afforestation Grant Scheme (AGS) is a funding programme designed to help establish 15,000 hectares of new forest in New Zealand between 2015 and 2020.
+This is to help:

 - reduce soil erosion – forest cover is the best form of erosion control.
-MPI estimates that 1.1 million hectares of land is at serious risk of erosion
+The Ministry for Primary Industries (MPI) estimates that 1.1 million hectares of land is at serious risk of erosion

 - improve land-use productivity and boost regional economic development